 My favorite way to cook winter squash is to bake halves cut-side down.
 A good dry, sweet squash will leak into the pan not water but a little thick, tasty syrup—the cook’s kitchen treat.
 Cut slices of the baked squash for dinner, or spoon out the flesh and mash it.
 Taste it before seasoning it; you may finds it needs no butter and maybe not even salt.

 What do you do with the leftover flesh from a big squash?
-I puree it all.
-If the squash is a bit stringy, I use a food mill, but otherwise I use the KitchenAid mixer.
-The puree goes into plastic containers in the freezer, where it’s ready to thaw for pie or bread or soup or ice cream or a dish of plain old pureed squash.
+I purée it all.
+If the squash is a bit stringy, I use a food mill, but otherwise I use an electric mixer or blender.
+The purée goes into plastic containers in the freezer, where it’s ready to thaw for pie or bread or soup or ice cream or a dish of plain old puréed squash.
 I am embarrassed to write this—no respectable householder keeps any frozen food for more than twelve months—but pureed squash keeps well in the freezer for several years.

 With your squashes serving as home décor and an occasional meal, you can put up your feet and wait for the seed catalogs to arrive.
 If you’re like me, you’ll pick out an old favorite squash or two for next year, and then you’ll choose a new one that promises to be sweeter, creamier, or prettier than any you’ve tried before.